CS126SP20/final-project-rrshen/README.md

 with Doxygen-style documentation.
 You can generate your own HTML version of the documentation.
 See [the guide on the Doxygen page](http://www.doxygen.nl/manual/doxygen_usage.html).
-Due to heavy use of Choreograph and RandFloat functions that accept float parameters, all coordinates in this project are saved as floats, and functions that deal with coordinates also return floats.
+Due to heavy use of Choreograph and RandFloat functions that accept float parameters, coordinates in this project are saved as floats, and functions that deal with them also return floats.

 ## Rules
 In each level, your bird will begin in the same position, to the left of a portal in a randomized location.
-Using a mouse click, your goal is to get your bird close enough to the portal that it is sucked inside and passes the level.
+Using a mouse click, and the space bar if you have a bird that is affect by that key, your goal is to get your bird close enough to the portal that it is sucked inside and passes the level.